marcoyuuu/PR-Disaster-Tweets/README.md

 - Sympathy and support

 ### `/datasets/ISCRAM_maria_tweets/`
 Includes files from the [ISCRAM 2018 dataset](https://arxiv.org/pdf/1805.05144) on Hurricane Maria.
-It contains tweet IDs and image URLs.
+It contains approximately 1,000 tweets with tweet IDs and image URLs.
 Text was retrieved via hydration to analyze public perception during the event.
 Visualizations include:
 - Engagement metrics
 - Likes distribution
-- Tweet length histograms and boxplots
-- Word clouds

 ### `/datasets/PR_Earthquake_Tweets_Jan2020/`
 A custom collection of tweets related to the **January 2020 earthquakes in Puerto Rico**.
-This dataset enables comparisons between past disasters and current social media reactions.
+This dataset includes approximately 300 tweets and enables comparisons between past disasters and current social media reactions.
 Data was scraped using [Octoparse](https://www.octoparse.com/) with filters for keywords, dates, and geolocation.
-This dataset will be processed for sentiment analysis and misinformation detection.
 Visualizations include:
 - Interaction metrics
 - Language distribution
 - Likes distribution